I gave a presentation at DevelopersIO 2025 Osaka titled "Let's Try Amazon Bedrock Agent Core! ~Explaining Key Points of Various Features~"! #devio2025

 Blog

-Memory is a managed service for giving AI agents "memory."
+Memory is a managed service that gives AI agents "memory".
 There are two types of memory: Short-term Memory and Long-term Memory.

 CleanShot 2025-09-05 at 20.18.08@2x

 Short-term Memory is a mechanism that maintains conversation history during a session.
-It's nice to be able to maintain conversation history in a managed service, isn't it?
-The memory retention and retrieval logic is not too difficult and can be implemented.
+It's great to have a managed service to keep conversation history.
+The logic for memory retention and retrieval is not too complicated to implement.

 CleanShot 2025-09-05 at 20.19.22@2x

-The data structure can be managed with built-in attributes such as actor_id for each user and session_id for each session, so there's no need to think about complicated things.
-The conversation history tabs in ChatGPT and Claude might be easy to imagine.
+The data structure can be managed with built-in attributes such as actor_id for each user and session_id for each session, so you don't have to think about complicated things.
+The conversation history tabs in ChatGPT or Claude might be an easy way to imagine it.

 CleanShot 2025-09-05 at 20.20.51@2x